dustinian/Adventures/ngs_valil.md

 (introduce puzzles)

+####Hooks

-* __Digging Sounds:__ My husband guards one of the gates to the city.
+* __Rumor:__ My husband guards one of the gates to the city.
 When he's on duty, he has to sleep there.
 In the night, they hear digging sounds, deep under the gatehouse.
 Somebody is digging a tunnel somewhere.
 They've told the captain, but he thinks they're hearing things!

 ####Monsters